j0well/nttnetworkproject/README.md

 # nttnetworkproject
 Building a Network for a company
-This is what I did for NTT
+This is what I did for NTT NEtworking project:

 <img width="373" alt="image" src="https://github.com/j0well/nttnetworkproject/assets/126909236/8e99b558-95d8-49d1-a3a1-0a8d72436ad5">

-Starting with building the network I configured the CLI in the Fortigate Firewall Starting with building the network I configured the CLI in the Fortigate Firewall
+Starting with building the network I configured the CLI in the Fortigate Firewall The task was:

-## Network Setup
-Task:
 Build out the network infrastructure for the small business environment.
 The client requested a LAN, Guest, and DMZ network.
 Build these networks on a FortiNet firewall (a FortiGate).

+## Network Setup

 ### Configured the LAN interface using putty
 !<img width="566" alt="image" src="https://github.com/j0well/nttnetworkproject/assets/126909236/eee818a2-5f27-4716-a75a-1ad2074ad73a">